achrafsmlali/MovieApi/readme.md

 # Movie API
 To know before using the project:

- - This project uses the OMDb API an open Movie database.
+ - This project uses the OMDb API, an open Movie database.
 To be able to fetch data from this API you need to generate an ApiKey.
 Us this [Link](http://www.omdbapi.com/apikey.aspx).
 Once the key generated add it to in the application.properties :
     - `omdb.apikey=<yourApiKey>`